Resistance to diversity efforts in organizations: Identity threats

 As companies attempt to grow diverse workforces and train them to work harmoniously, research suggests minority group progress may induce a threat response from those in the majority group.
 Researchers Major and Kaiser argue these types of diversity initiatives jeopardize status hierarchies and that this status instability produces threat, even within well-meaning, "prodiversity" progressives.

 Racial progress has been shown to negatively impact Whites' self-worth; Whites may buffer this impact by perceiving anti-white bias (i.e. racial discounting).
 Similarly, researchers have observed increases in social identity threat among men who discuss the instability of men's high status (i.e. changing gender-status relations) with women's.

 Another possible threat-related mechanism that could underlie resistance to diversity is prototypicality threat, or the threat that one's sub-group will no longer best represent the broader, superordinate group.

 Feelings of exclusion

 Although multicultural ideology is commonly used in workplaces, research suggests White individuals may associate multiculturalism with exclusion and may not readily associate multiculturalism with conceptions of the self.
 This program of research also found the degree to which Whites feel included, relative to minorities, can help explain racial differences in diversity endorsement.
 Plaut et al suggest socially contextualized cues to inclusion or exclusion can meaningfully impact resistance to diversity.

-In response to the association between multiculturalism and feelings of exclusion among members of dominant groups, scholars have called for the use of All-Inclusive Multiculturalism (AIM), or multiculturalism that explicitly includes the dominant group.
+In response to the association between multiculturalism and feelings of exclusion among members of dominant groups, scholars have called for the use of all-inclusive multiculturalism, or multiculturalism that explicitly includes the dominant group.
 These researchers noted that whether non-minorities are included or excluded in an article about multiculturalism can implicitly influence their inclusionary associations with the ideology.